 Participation in the workshop can lead to qualification for research and other funding from several granting agencies, including the NSF I-Corps and SBIR/STTR/PFI programs and various state and regional programs.
 Past participants have reported that they saved time and money by better understanding potential applications of their technology, experienced improved engagement with teams, and improved their ability to receive add-on funding.

-Applications for fall 2020 workshop are now open.
+Applications for spring 2022 workshop are now open.
 Apply now

 Who is I-Corps For?